 Wooden day beds suit a variety of interior styles and have a contemporary feel, they are the ever popular choice and with many being made using FSC wood they are also the most sustainable option, take a look here for more information about the benefits of buying FSC certified products.
 Cuckooland’s best selling Dennis Daybed is a great example of a FSC pine bed – please be aware that as pine wood is a natural material there will be visible knots and grains in the wood, this is perfectly normal and is not a fault it is just the nature of the finish and what makes each bed unique.

 Timber is durable and long-lasting which is why it’s often the favoured material when it comes to bed manufacturing.
-Wood also makes a brilliant canvas for finishing in a lacquer that protects the bed from dents and scratches – white and grey are particularly on-trend, if you’re a dab hand at DIY you could even attempt to paint your day bed in a colour of your choice, Crown offers a step by step guide to how to paint furniture that is particularly helpful.
+Wood also makes a brilliant canvas for finishing in a lacquer that protects the bed from dents and scratches – white and grey are particularly on-trend, if you’re a dab hand at DIY you could even attempt to paint your day bed in a colour of your choice (just be wary that any alterations will void your warranty).
+Trawl the web for inspiration, head to you local DIY store for colour samples or speak to a member of our helpful customer service team if you’re still stumped for ideas!

-Metal day beds may be considered a more traditional choice – often featuring intricate designs, if this is your preference then my favourite is already highlighted above, the Versailles Metal Daybed offers a neutral colour and the additional benefit of a pop-up trundle bed.
+Metal day beds may be considered a more traditional choice – often featuring intricate designs; if this is your preference then my favourite has to be the Alice Metal Day Bed.
+Available in a choice of colours, the design would suit boys and girls of all ages!

 As we’ve discovered, if you’re on the hunt for a versatile guest bed or cool kids bed, day beds offer plenty of advantages.
 Great for lounges, bedrooms, home offices or even log cabins… ahh yes, log cabin complete with a cozy garden room, hot chocolate & snuggly socks, I can literally feel the hygge jumping out of my computer and giving me a big marshmallow hug!